daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 Irregular foci provide a basket of disparate abilities.
 Usually that's because the overarching theme is one that demands variability and access to several different kinds of abilities.
 Often, these foci are found in genres that suggest additional rule tweaks to leverage their use even further, such as power shifts in the superhero genre and spellcasting in the fantasy genre.
 However, other irregular foci are possible.

-**Connexion:** Choisissez quatre connexions pertinentes dans la liste des Connections de Motivation.
+**Connexion:** Choisissez quatre connexions pertinentes dans la liste des Connections de Focus.

 **Equipement Supplémentaire:** Any object necessary to the focus's theme.
 For instance, a
 superhero-themed focus might grant a superhero costume.